Skip to main content

 LimitValue

-Max segments per sessionNo hard cap; typical days produce 5–15
+Max segments per sessionNo hard cap.
+0, 1, or N are all valid.
+Typical days produce 5–15.

 Concurrent V5 analyses per session5